 Research Guidelines for Vertebrate Animal Use

 This section of the Stetson University website provides the procedures that must be followed by members of the Stetson Community whose proposed or on-going training, research, or teaching (hereafter referred to as a “study”) uses live vertebrate animals.
-It outlines the procedure for preparing and submitting an application for a study's approval to Stetson's Institutional Animal Care and Use Committee (IACUC).
+It outlines the procedures for preparing and submitting an application for a study’s approval to Stetson’s Institutional Animal Care and Use Committee (IACUC).

 Animal Welfare Act

 Institutional Animal Use and Care Committee (IACUC)

 The Institutional Officer periodically appoints members to the IACUC.
-This committee comprises four Stetson faculty members, a veterinarian, and two members of the broader community who have no affiliation with Stetson University.
+This committee comprises four Stetson faculty members, a veterinarian, and members of the broader community who have no association with Stetson University.
 The current members of the IACUC are as follows:

 - Dr. Melissa Gibbs, Professor of Biology and Chair of the IACUC

 - Veterinarian and Small Animal Specialist